loning/universe/README.md

 - Integrated spiritual dimensions and classicalization theory, explaining higher-dimensional observers, reincarnation, and spiritual practice
 - Added quantum-classical explanation of reproduction and parent-child relationships, elaborating on quantum information transfer mechanisms between parents and children
 - Proposed quantum entanglement efficiency ranking in social behaviors, analyzing classicalization efficiency differences in various social interactions
+- Elaborated on black holes as ultimate nodes of universal information classicalization, explaining the nature of the event horizon as a quantum-classical boundary